 Option Cmp Description dry-run no Run the command without actually creating symlinks or touching files or executing rsync.
 This option should be used first at any dangerous command, in order to check what would happen.
 Don't use in scripts!
 Only use by hand!
 This option does not change the waiting logic.
 Many commands are waiting until the desired effect has taken place.
 However, withdry-run the desired effect will never happen, so the command may wait forever (or abort with a timeout).
 In addition, this option can lead to additional aborts of the commands due to unmet conditions, which cannot be met because the symlinks are not actually created / altered.
-Thus this option can give only a rough estimate of what would happen later! force almost Some preconditions are skipped, i.e. the command will / should work although some (more or less) vital preconditions are violated.
+Thus this option can give only a rough estimate of what would happen force almost later!
+Some preconditions are skipped, i.e. the command will / should work although some (more or less) vital preconditions are violated.
 Instead of givingforce, you may alternatively prefix your command with force- THIS OPTION IS DANGEROUS!
 Use it only when you are absolutely sure that you know what you are doing!
-Use it only as a last resort if the same command withoutforce has timeout=\$seconds no failed for no good reason! timeout-\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
+Use it only as a last resort if the same command withoutforce has verbose no failed for no good reason!
+Some (few) commands will become more speaky. timeout=\$seconds no Some commands require response from either the local kernel module, or from other cluster nodes.
 In order to prevent infinite waiting in case of network outages or other problems, the command will fail after the given timeout has been reached.
 When \$seconds is -1, the command will wait forever.
-When \$seconds is 0, the command will not wait in case any precondition is not met, und abort without performing an action The default timeout is 5s. host=\$host no The command acts as if the command were executed on another host \$host.
-This option should not be used regularly, because the local in- formation in the symlink tree may be outdated or even wrong.
-Ad- ditionally, some local information like remote sizes of physical devices (e.g. remote disks) is not present in the symlink tree at all, or is wrong (reflecting only the local state).
+When \$seconds is 0, the command will not wait in case any precondition is not met, und abort without performing an action window=\$seconds no The default timeout is 5s.
+The time window for checking the aliveness of other nodes in the net- "THAO" APPOINTS 110 work.
+When no symlink updates have occurred during the last window, the node is considered dead.
+Default is 30s threshold=\$size no The macros containing the substring -threshold- use this as a default value for approximation whether something has been reached.
+Default is 10MiB. host=\$host no The command acts as if the command were executed on another host \$host.
+This option should not be used regularly, because the local information in the symlink tree may be outdated or even wrong.
+Additionally, some local information like remote sizes of physical devices (e.g. remote disks) is not present in the symlink tree at all, or is wrong (reflecting only the local state).
 THIS OPTION IS DANGEROUS!
-Use it only for final destruction of dead cluster nodes, see section 2.4.3.1. ip=\$ip no By default, marsadm always uses the IP for \$host as stored in the symlink tree (directory /mars/ips/).
+Use it only for final destruction of dead cluster nodes, see section 2.4.4.
+Option Cmp Description

+Option Cmp Description ip=\$ip no By default, marsadm always uses the IP for \$host as stored in the symlink tree (directory /mars/ips/).
 When such an IP entry does not (yet) exist (e.g. create-cluster or join-cluster), all local network interfaces are automatically scanned for IPv4 adresses, and the first one is taken.
 This may lead to wrong decisions if you have multiple network interfaces.
 In order to override the automatic IP detection and to explicitly tell the IP address of your storage network, use this option.
-Usually you will need this only at {create,join}-cluster. verbose no Some (few) commands will become more speaky.
+Usually you will need this only at {create, join}-cluster. verbose no Some (few) commands will become more speaky.
 Option Cmp Description